municipio-se/municipio-bundle-standard/CONTRIBUTING.md

 ## Node modules

 Use Yarn to manage Node module dependencies.
-Since this package is metapackage, no JS code will be actually be used by the consumer so Node modules are only dev dependencies, e.g. Prettier for code formatting.
+Since this package is a metapackage, no JS code will be actually be used by the consumer so Node modules are only dev dependencies, e.g. Prettier for code formatting.
 This repository will not be published on NPM

 ## Code formatting